pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 > https://shell.cloud.google.com/?show=terminal

+That's the gShell inside gCloud inside gMail.
-I wish we could recommend the replIt Startup service over the gShell Corporate service, but your free gMail gCloud gShell runs much faster than the free tier of replIt.
+I wish we could recommend the replIt·Com Startup service over the gShell Corporate service, but often your free gShell runs much faster than the free tier of replIt.
-And of course getting a hold of a macOS Terminal like mine would cost you hundreds or thousands of US Dollars
+And of course getting a hold of a macOS Terminal like mine will cost you hundreds or thousands of US Dollars

 2